 George E. Bye, Chairman

-Maj.
-Gen. H.H.
+Major General H.H.
 “Bugs” Forsythe serves as a Senior Fellow at the Joint Forces Staff College and previously served in a command position with Central Air Force Command.
-Gen. Forsythe graduated from the U.S. Air Force Academy and has served on active duty, in the Air National Guard and the Air Force Reserve accumulating over 4500 hours as an instructor pilot, flight commander, weapons officer, operations officer, squadron commander and operations group commander.
+General Forsythe graduated from the U.S. Air Force Academy and has served on active duty in the Air National Guard and the Air Force Reserve accumulating over 4,500 hours as an instructor pilot, flight commander, weapons officer, operations officer, squadron commander and operations group commander.

 Mark Eidemueller, Director

 Mr. Eidemueller founded and is a Principal of Wasena Capital Management, a private equity investment firm.
 Prior to that he was a partner at Brockway Moran & Partners, a growth-oriented private equity firm with $1.3 billion under management.
 Mr. Eidemueller earned a BA at Yale University, an MBA at Carnegie Mellon and a JD at the University of Pittsburgh School of Law.